grafana/alloy/docs/sources/tasks/monitor/controller_metrics.md

 * `agent_component_dependencies_wait_seconds` (Histogram): Time spent by components waiting to be evaluated after one of their dependencies is updated.
 * `agent_component_evaluation_queue_size` (Gauge): The current number of component evaluations waiting to be performed.

-{{% docs/reference %}}
-[component controller]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/concepts/component_controller.md"
-[component controller]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/concepts/component_controller.md"
+[component controller]: ../../../concepts/component_controller/
-[grafana-agent run]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/cli/run.md"
-[grafana-agent run]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/cli/run.md"
+[grafana-agent run]: ../../../reference/cli/run/
-{{% /docs/reference %}}